Essential Cold Weather Phone Protection for Skiers and Snowboarders

 Advanced Thermal Insulation

-The capsule’s insulation slows temperature transfer, maintaining a stable internal battery temperature.
+The capsule's multi-layer insulation, derived from the same technology used in NASA spacesuits, slows temperature transfer, maintaining a stable internal battery temperature.
 Benefits include:

 • Slower battery percentage drop